arvs47/Unigram/Documentation/Build-instructions.md

 > cd example/uwp
 > powershell -ExecutionPolicy ByPass ./build.ps1 -vcpkg_root ../../vcpkg -nupkg
 ```
+If getting error for gperf.exe paste this into system32 folder
 The resulting .nupkg file must be copied into Unigram\Libraries.

 ### VLC